SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 This function is invoked as the last thing the flasher does as it is stopping.
 This function is optional and defaults to having no behavior.
 Takes the current value as its single parameter.

-There are several data slots that can be overriden to tweak the behavior of the flasher:
+There are several data slots that can be overridden to tweak the behavior of the flasher:

 **`off-color:`**
 The color to use when the flasher is in the off part of its duty cycle.
 This defaults to `black-color`.